GuillaumeGermain/NLP/README.md

 4 algorithms have been long-listed, from which 2 algorithms have been retained:
 - naive_bayes, svm_sigmoid due to their initial good performance on the original dataset
-- logistic_regression, svm_linear as they showed quite some correct performance after training on the second bigger dataset
+- logistic_regression, svm_linear as they showed quite some correct performance after training on the second bigger dataset At the end, the best algorithms on the initial dataset, were pretty average on the new dataset.
+Logistic regression and SVM linear showed the best results, depending on the training dataset and vocabulary sizes.
+Logistic Regression is by far the fastest, the execution time is always extremely fast (most likely logarithmic or linear + a bias, this should be checked).
+Scaling features affects a bit the results, but not in an extreme way.
+Overall, the execution is slower on the scaled vector.
+The SVM linear seems to ahve a O(n3) asymptotic complexity.

 ## TODO